goggledefogger/gorillas2000/README.md

 **Goal:** The objective of the game is to hit the opponent's gorilla with a banana.

 **Controls:**
-- Adjust the angle and power using the provided sliders.
+- Adjust the angle and velocity using the provided sliders.
 - Click the "Throw" button to throw a banana.

 ## Installation and Running